kalmarz/notejam-on-ecs/README.md

 2. The VPC spans over 3 Availability Zones.
 For the sake of simplicity only public subnets are used.
 3. The VPC is protected by a security group, only allowing incoming connections from the load balancer.
 4. An application load balancer using an HTTP listener only.
-5. An SQLite database mountend from EFS.
-SQLite is a wonderful, super fast database engine but it's not designed for using it in client-server applications.
-Changing the database backend however, would be beyond the scope of this exercise.
+5. An SQLite database mounted from EFS.
+SQLite is a wonderful, super-fast database engine but it's not designed for using it in client-server applications.
+Changing the database backend, however, would be beyond the scope of this exercise.
 In this case SQLite does its job (with some additional latency) because EFS implements the required [NFSv4 lock upgrading/downgrading](https://aws.amazon.com/about-aws/whats-new/2017/03/amazon-elastic-file-system-amazon-efs-now-supports-nfsv4-lock-upgrading-and-downgrading/) properly.
 EFS speed can be improved by using a provisioned performance mode.
 6. ECR holds the container images
 7. CloudWatch contains the application logs and relevant metrics.
-The new Conatiner Insights feature provides excellent metrics out of the box.
+The new Container Insights feature provides excellent metrics out of the box.
 8. CodePipeline for CI/CD.
 Not implemented yet.
 9. AWS Backup for the database.
 Not implemented yet.